Frequently Asked Questions

 There is no such thing as a typical shift which is what a lot of our members enjoy as every shift is different.

-Usually we are busiest between the hours of 17:00 to 19:00 and at weekends particularly on Saturday mornings.
+Usually we are busiest between the hours of 17:00 to 19:00 and at weekends and bank holidays where we are operational for 24 hours a day.

 I don’t ride a motorcycle but I would still like to be involved?

-Behind the scenes a lot goes on to keep the charity going so we always have a need for coordinators and fundrasiers.
+Behind the scenes a lot goes on to keep the charity going so we always have a need for coordinators who are crucial to dispatching our riders on jobs across Cornwall.

 So if you would like to get involved we would love to hear from you.